-The chassis and or auxiliary batteries of a motor home may be located behind the front hood of the motor home or in an exterior compartment.
+The chassis and or auxiliary batteries of a motorhome may be located behind the front hood of the motorhome or in an exterior compartment.
+Please note that Sprinter chassis batteries are located inside the cab area underneath the driver's seat.